top of page

 Set in beautiful downtown Bay View, the historic Avalon Atmospheric Theater offers great movies, great food, and a full-service lounge/bar for patrons to catch up at!
 This theater hosts two viewing options for patrons in the large star-lit Atmospheric Theater and the traditional Back Stage Theater.
 Doors open 30 minutes before first show time.

-Milwaukee is a city of festivals.
+Milwaukee is known as a city of festivals.
 If possible, visit Milwaukee during one of Milwaukee's many festivals.

 summerfest.jpg